Successor-Predecessor Intrinsic Exploration: Conclusion

 \section{Conclusion}

 The development of more efficient exploration algorithms is essential for practical implementation of RL agents in real-world environment where sample efficiency and optimality are vital to success.
 Here, we propose a general intrinsically motivated exploration framework, SPIE, where we construct intrinsic rewards by combining both prospective and retrospective information contained in past trajectories.
 The retrospective component provides information about the connectivity structure of the environment, facilitating more efficient targeted exploration between sub-regions of state space given structure awareness (e.g., robust identification of the bottleneck states; Figure~\ref{fig: grids_demo}).
-SPIE yields more sample efficient exploration in discrete MDPs, and exhibits ethologically plausible exploratory behaviour (i.e., cycling between different clusters of states).
+SPIE yields more sample efficient exploration in discrete MDPs under complete absence of external reinforcement.
+Moreover, a side benefit we observe empirically is that SPIE exhibits ethologically plausible exploratory behaviour during exploration in grid worlds (i.e., cycling between different clusters of states).
 In continuous state space, we developed a novel generalization of the predecessor representation, the predecessor features, for capturing retrospective information in continuous spaces.
 Empirical evaluations on both discrete and continuous MDPs demonstrate that SPIE yields improvements over existing intrinsic exploration methods, in terms of sample efficiency of learning and asymptotic performance, and for adapting to non-stationary reward structures.